HCMID/scholia-transmission/README.md

 - `centurydates`: compute an integer representing the century of the lates datable person mentioned in each scholion.
+- `exploredates`: view histogram of datable scholia by century.
 - `scholia-size`: compute number of "words" per scholion.
 - `viewscholialengths`: view histograms of word lengths in scholia.
 - `simplelda`: build topic models using LDA